zimaxnet/orb-game/README.md

 - **Pre-populated Content**: All stories are pre-generated and stored in MongoDB
 - **Round-Robin Loading**: Fast initial response with 1 story, then silently load 2 additional historical figures
 - **Smart Navigation**: Users can explore all 3 historical figures per category/epoch combination
+- **Image Integration**: Rich visual gallery with historical portraits, achievements, inventions, and artifacts
+- **Asynchronous Image Loading**: Stories load instantly while images populate in the background
+- **Permalink System**: Persistent links to source images with licensing and attribution

 ### **🤖 AI Integration**
 - **O4-Mini Model**: Fast and efficient story generation with Azure OpenAI